 Outdoor sports are extremely popular in Bowie and the City provides many places where teams can practice and play games.
 Bowie's ballfields are regularly maintained by the Parks and Grounds Division.

-Of the 57 City owned fields, there are 36 soccer/lacrosse/kickball fields, 17 softball and baseball fields, two football fields, and two football practice fields.
-In addition, there are 8 school baseball infields maintained by the City, which brings the total number of ballfields maintained by the Parks and Grounds Division to 65.
+There are 61 multi-sports played on 42 City owned fields.
+Twenty-one soccer/lacrosse/kickball fields, 17 softball and baseball fields, three football fields, and one football practice field, maintained by the Parks and Grounds Division.
 The City does not, however, maintain fields owned by the Maryland-National Capital Park and Planning Commission or other Board of Education fields.

 The fields are in use from March through November.
-The baseball fields are raked and lined three times a week and soccer/ lacrosse fields are prepared two times each week.
+The synthetic turf fields are open year round.
+The baseball fields are raked and lined three times a week and soccer/ lacrosse fields are prepared two times every two weeks.
 The Parks and Grounds Division is also responsible for repairing fences, backstops, bases, and goals on City fields.
 They repair worn turf areas with topsoil, place additional infield mix on baseball/softball fields, and groom and drag the synthetic fields.
-They perform all turf grass development, over-seeding, sodding, fertilization, and all pesticide applications on all developed turf areas.
+They perform all turf grass development, over-seeding, sodding, fertilization, and all pesticide applications per State regulations, on all developed turf areas.